S-Spiegl/CV/README.md

 - As administrator on the Arabic Aphorisms project I served as liaison between the PI, team, and the wider administrative network of the University of Manchester, and external institutions and projects.

 Organised and adaptable
 - I am able to operate to deadlines and to manage my workload.
 London Clay Gardens - planning and scheduling projects to avoid overlap or gaps between jobs, working around the British weather, managing the expectations of clients.
-Lots of plates need to be kept spinning.
+Lots of plates need to be constantly kept spinning, and I am pleased to be able to say that they were.
 - As a research administrator and as a grant writer, good communication, group-coordination, and the ability to work alone and show initiative were all essential, and these skills have also proved invaluable in running my business and carrying out jobs of various different scales.
 - I successfully completed a PhD while teaching and working on the ‘Arabic Aphorisms’ project, often assuming extra duties and working overtime with regard to the latter.
 - As administrator I organised and ran international workshops, arranged travel and accommodation for visiting scholars, created purchase orders and paid invoices, booked rooms for meetings and events, liaised with the IT dept. to resolve any technical issues, and was responsible for the timesheets of the entire research team.
 I also took and distributed minutes for the monthly meetings, as well as maintaining the shared drive and the project website.